nrwl/nx/docs/node/tutorial/02-display-todos.md

 Great!
 We now have a server application set up to show some data when going to the `/api` route.

-Next, we're going to add a new service, and set up some service side templates.
+Next, we're going to add a new service, and set up some server side templates.

 ## Creating a todos service

-With Nx, we have the capabilties to scaffold out new code for our application.
-Let's goo and create a Todos service and populate some todos!
+With Nx, we have the ability to scaffold out new code for our application.
+Let's create a Todos service and populate some todos!

 **Run `nx generate @nrwl/nest:service todo --project todos --directory app` to generate our new service**